No, we’re not talking about War or Egyptian Rat Screw.

 Behind the simplistic rules is a very competitive and cutthroat game.
 Do you play the baron and risk knocking yourself out?
 Do you hide behind a handmaiden and hope they have a smaller card than you?

 - The most portable game.
+And cheap too.
 It’s literally 16 cards.

 - Still fun with only 2 players.